type1fool/owencode/priv/articles/its_a_match.md

 end
 ```

-In the `:test` environment, we will require all tests to set `{MyApp.Foo, :table}` in the process dictionary, raising an error when that key is not present or its value is nil.
+In the `:test` environment, we will require all tests to set `{Sensitive.Temperatures, :table}` in the process dictionary, raising an error when that key is not present or its value is nil.
 In `:dev` and `:prod` environments, `__MODULE__` will be the table's name since we expect to use the global singleton table.

 This is a pattern recommended by Andrea Leopardi for testing GenServers using JB Steadman's excellent ProcessTree package, and I think the pattern extends nicely to global ETS tables.